This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 A zero-based budget is a budget in which all income is allocated to a budget category with no remaining unused funds.

 At this point, you should realize that you can’t afford to go another month without a budget.
 It could be the difference between one day reaching financial freedom and remaining in bondage to debt.
 It could leave you trapped working a job you hate just to pay the bills.
 It could diminish your happiness.
-If you don’t feel urgency and understand the importance of a budget, thus requiring more convincing , start here.
+If you don’t feel urgency and understand the importance of a budget, start here.

 Methods of Budgeting

 Depending on your personality and degree of tech-savviness, you may wish to create a budget the old-fashioned paper-and-pencil way.
-You may prefer using Excel, or even an automated program, such as Mint, YNAB, EveryDollar, or PersonalCapital.
+You may prefer using Excel, or even an automated program, such as Mint, YNAB, or EveryDollar.

-If you are a budget rookie, I cannot understate the importance of creating a budget and crunching the numbers yourself without the benefits of an automated program, at least for your first few budgets.
-I highly recommend the pencil-and-paper or Excel methods for your first few budgets simply because these methods will force you to pay attention and be precise.
+If you are a budget rookie, I cannot understate the importance of creating a budget and crunching the numbers yourself, at least for your first few budgets.
+I highly recommend the pencil-and-paper for your first few budgets simply because it will force you to pay attention and be precise.

-Before we get into the specifics of your budget, let’s review some pertinent basics.
+Before we get into the specifics of your budget, let’s review some key basics.

 - You need to create a new, unique budget at the beginning of the month, every month.
 Why?
 Some expenses occur on a bi-monthly or quarterly basis, and you will want to capture this within each unique budget you create.
 Remember, some expenses are fixed, while others vary from month to month.